PBearson/ESP32_Secure_Boot_Tutorial/README.md

 Secure boot is a security mechanism supported by the ESP32 that verifies the integrity of the application (and the bootloader) at boot-time.
 It is important to understand how the secure boot procedure works, which is explained below:

 1) After secure boot is first enabled, the ESP32 hardware uses a 256-bit **secure bootloader key** to generate a digest of the software bootloader's contents.
-The digest algorithm is effectively _SHA(AES(B, k))_, where _SHA_ is the SHA-512 hash function, _AES_ is the AES-256 encryption function in ECB mode, _B_ is the bootloader contents, and _k_ is the secure bootloader key.
+The digest algorithm is effectively _SHA(AES<sub>k</sub>(B))_, where _SHA_ is the SHA-512 hash function, _AES_ is the AES-256 encryption function in ECB mode, _B_ is the bootloader contents, and _k_ is the secure bootloader key.
 2) The digest is stored at offset 0x0 of the flash (the software bootloader is stored at address 0x1000).
 3) The software bootloader uses the public key component of an ECDSA keypair (called the **secure boot signing key**) to verify the firmware image.
 This means all firmware images must be signed by the secure boot signing key.
 4) If the signature is verified, then the software bootloader loads the firmware image and runs the application.